Nodirbek Abdusattorov: 17-year-old dethrones chess champion Carlsen | DW | 29.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Magnus Carlsen lost his complete stronghold on chess' most prestigious titles as Uzbek chess player Nodirbek Abdusattorov won the World Rapid Chess Championship.
+Magnus Carlsen has lost his complete stronghold on the most prestigious chess titles as Uzbek player Nodirbek Abdusattorov won the World Rapid Chess Championship.

 Abdusattorov won the title along with a prize of $60,000 (€53,0444).